 Household contents insurance covers the policyholder's personal movable property.
-The tools you need for your business are covered up to a maximum of CHF 20,000, but goods in storage intended for sale, semi-finished and finished products, and fixtures and fittings for business use are not.
+The tools you need for your business are covered up to a maximum of CHF 20,000, but inventories of goods intended for sale, semi-finished and finished products, and fixtures and fittings for business use are not.

-We therefore recommend taking out separate property insurance, either in the name of your company or in your own name as sole proprietor.
+We therefore recommend taking out separate property insurance (or movables insurance), either in the name of your company or in your own name as sole proprietor.

 When you need to make a claim, it's important to act fast, especially if you want to avoid any interruption to your business.
-Our "early payment after a loss event" service ensures that you receive part of the payout before we have finished processing your claim.
+Our "early payment after a loss event" service ensures that you receive part of the payout before we finish processing your claim.

 Both mean that the actual value of your inventory doesn't match the agreed sum insured.
 If you're underinsured, you don't have sufficient cover for your inventory, i.e. the amount paid out might not fully offset the loss incurred.